 Additional costs to consider for special circumstances:

 If you have not passed a Florida board approved exam (NCETMB, NCETM, NESL, or MBLEx) you will need to take the MBLEx.
-Cost: MBLEx is $195 per attempt
+Cost: MBLEx is $265 per attempt as of 2021

 If your massage school transcript is not in English, it will need to be translated for the Board of Massage.
 Cost: Varies